-1. Nielsen was an early-adopter when it came to the selfie… He had these (above) taken to amuse a girl he fancied, Emilie Demant, in the small town of Norkøbing Mors in Jutland.
+1. Nielsen was an early-adopter when it came to the selfie… He had some hilarious ones taken to amuse a girl he fancied, Emilie Demant, in the small town of Norkøbing Mors in Jutland.
 How could she possibly resist?

 4. Nielsen could never be accused of not trying to fit in.
 Visiting London in 1923 to conduct the London Symphony Orchestra in his Violin Concerto and Fourth Symphony, he had mugged up on English in a Hundred Hours sufficiently to crack a joke: ‘Gentlemen, I am glad to see you.
 I hope I also will be glad to hear you.’
 Splendid.
 On the same visit, he went to tea with the Danish Queen Alexandra, the Queen Mother, and sat with the top button of his trousers undone throughout the proceedings… making room for some Danish pastries, no doubt.

 5. Nielsen was a man of great energy and ‘can do’.
 He was in his 60s and already suffering from heart disease when he participated in the rehearsals for a new production of Maskarade in Copenhagen.
 When there was some trouble with the ropes during the dress rehearsal, he offered to hoist himself up into the fly loft by his arms to fix the snags.
 The following day he had a series of minor heart attacks, but continued to sit through the performance in intense pain.
 Within months he had died of a final heart attack.